DavidVorick/CodeCommit/UserSpecification.md

 ## Safety

-To ensure that the private data of code-commit projects is never exfiltrated or exposed, files in the app-data/ folder, the agent-state/ folder, and agent-config/ folder are never allowed to be provided as input to an LLM, and also an LLM is not allowed to directly request modifications to those files.
+To ensure that the private data of code-commit projects is never exfiltrated or exposed, files in the app-data/ folder, and the agent-config/ folder are never allowed to be provided as input to an LLM, and also an LLM is not allowed to directly request modifications to those files.
 The non-LLM parts of the automated workflows are however allowed to modify these files.

 The app-data/ folder is optional, and not all CodeCommit projects will have it.